peterheesterman/ipper/README.md

     - Show all the ways of using it
     - Add a help command
     - Chalk the output
-    - Transpile so that i can use it more places
+    - Transpile so that i can use it more places (currently needs node version `7.6.0+`)